 A group is partially social when each member has at least one mutually visible other member within the social threshold distance, and it is totally social when, in addition, all members are mutually visible.
-These definitions are based on criteria that were defined in previous studies on pedestrian groups [James 1953].
-In these studies, clear social interactions among group members (talking, laughter, smiles, gesticulation) are used to identify people belonging to the same group [Moussaïd et al. 2010].
+These definitions are based on criteria that were defined in previous studies on pedestrian groups [1].
+In these studies, clear social interactions among group members (talking, laughter, smiles, gesticulation) are used to identify people belonging to the same group [3].